RichardKelley/dendron/docs/index.md

 !!! info

     Never worked with behavior trees?
 We define them from scratch in [Tutorial 1](tutorial_intro.md#a-quick-overview-of-behavior-trees).
+Or you can find a more academic introduction in the arXiv paper that introduces Dendron: [Behavior Trees Enable Structured Programming of Language Model Agents](https://arxiv.org/abs/2404.07439){:target="_blank"}.

 ## Installation